 This solution addresses scenarios where there are Edge or local Application Function located in the Edge Data Network, and also one or more Edge Application Server (EAS).

-In such scenarios: as part of initial PDU session establishment, an AF located in the core network is selected, however, due to UE mobility and corresponding relocation to Edge DNAI, a new local AF serving Edge Applications selected.
+In such scenarios: as part of initial PDU session establishment, an AF located in the core network is selected, however, due to UE mobility and corresponding relocation to Edge DNAI, a new local AF serving Edge Applications needs to be selected.
 There are a few additional details that needs to be addressed in such multiple AF deployments, such as: how to relocate AF, how SMF provides to new AF required notification of user plane management events such as PSA relocation, etc.

 6.55.2 Procedures